Photo by DaveLongMedia / Getty Images

 Spider mites quickly develop immunities to pesticides, so spraying your plant down with harmful chemicals won’t do much good.
 Instead, try the following techniques to keep spider mites from ruining your crop.

-- You can make natural repellents with garlic, citrus oil, hot pepper, and liquid seaweed, which you can mix in spray bottles and apply to your plants.
+You can make natural repellents with garlic, citrus oil, hot pepper, and liquid seaweed, which you can mix in spray bottles and apply to your plants.
 This should help repel spider mites, and prevent an infestation from spiraling out of control.
-If this doesn’t work after the fourth or fifth time spraying down your plant, move on to something more heavy duty (see below).
+If this doesn’t work after the fourth or fifth time spraying down your plant, move on to something more heavy-duty (see next tip).